freifunk-gluon/gluon/README.md

     make images

 The built images can be found in the directory `images`.
+Of these, the factory images are to be used when flashing from the original firmware a device came with, and sysupgrade is to upgrade from other versions of Gluon or any other OpenWRT-based system.

 For the build reserve 6GB of disk space.
 The build requires packages for `subversion`, ncurses headers (`libncurses-dev`) and zlib headers